adriandotdev/vue-test-project/README.md

 # PROJECT OVERVIEW
 This is the fifth project for our OJT.
 A simple CRUD User Management System.
-We utilize what we learned on the previous projects such as Vue.js, Quasar, and Axios.
+I utilized what I learned from the previous projects that assigned to me for the past couple of days.
 <hr>

 ![Overview](https://user-images.githubusercontent.com/63532775/220000995-3d53a694-6700-4da6-8c82-1020b0d252c0.gif)